Edge & Christian: Split, brief reunions, and individual success (2001–2006)

 Friction soon began to arise between the duo (as well as the entire RECK faction) at King of the Ring, when Edge won the 2001 King of the Ring tournament (all four members had made it to the semi-finals).
-As a result, on the September 3 edition of Raw Is War in their hometown of Toronto, Christian appeared to be jealous of his brother and insisted on carrying Edge's King of the Ring trophy to the ring.
+As a result, on the September 3 edition of Raw Is War in their hometown of Toronto, Christian appeared to be jealous of Edge and insisted on carrying Edge's King of the Ring trophy to the ring.
 After Edge had defeated Lance Storm, Christian assaulted Edge with a "one-man con-chair-to" turning into a major heel and joining The Alliance.
 The former partners went on to feud over the WWF Intercontinental Championship for several months, causing the team to ultimately split.

 Edge and Christian had a one-night reunion at a SmackDown! live event on October 13, 2002 when they defeated Los Guerreros (Eddie and Chavo).
 They reunited again on November 15, 2004 edition of Raw, losing to Chris Benoit and Shelton Benjamin.
 From there, they would become loosely united through Christian facing Edge's storyline rivals, leading to three more reunion tag team matches in 2005.
 These reunions, officially or otherwise, also included a brand new third party in the form of Christian's acting problem solver at the time, Tyson Tomko.